Alvin Kamara Player Prop Bets for NFL Week 14 | New Orleans vs. New York 12/12/2021

 Matchup vs. New York

-- Kamara notched 44 rushing yards in his lone career matchup against the Jets, 23.5 fewer yards than his over/under in Sunday's game.
+- In his one career matchups, Kamara finished with 44 rushing yards versus the Jets, 23.5 fewer than his over/under in Sunday's game.

 - Kamara did not have a touchdown run in that matchup against the Jets.